 It is a requirement under the Principles that updates to the regional NRM plan show evidence of cooperation for cross-regional planning for climate change adaptation and mitigation activities where relevant.
 Working collaboratively with neighbouring regional NRM organisations may be beneficial in ensuring common activities use best practice management strategies, knowledge or expertise is shared, and actions are undertaken where joint partnerships benefit the landscape and stakeholders.

-What opportunities are there for Indigenous Australians to be involved in Stream 1 of the Regional NRM Planning for Climate Change Fund?
+What opportunities are there for Indigenous Australians to be involved in Stream 1?

 There is opportunity for Indigenous Australians to link in with their relevant regional NRM organisation through their community engagement and consultation process.
 The Principles require that effective consultation and engagement processes are undertaken, including with relevant Indigenous groups.